DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 1. POMDPs extend MDPs to handle partially observable environments.
 2. POMDPs can model a wide range of real-world problems where the state of the environment isn't fully observable.
 3.  **In partially observable environments (like Partially Observable Markov Decision Processes), the agent's observation may not fully capture the state.**
-4. In POMDPs, the agent maintains a belief state, which is a probability distribution over the possible states of the environment, based on the history of observations, actions, and rewards.
+4. POMDPs can handle uncertainty in both the state transitions and the observations, which is crucial in many situations.
+5. POMDPs deal with these uncertainties by maintaining a belief over the state space and choosing actions based on this belief, which takes into account the possible states the environment could be in and the probabilities of these states given the history of actions and observations.
-5. Solving POMDPs is computationally challenging, so approximate methods are often used.
+6. Solving POMDPs is computationally challenging, so approximate methods are often used.
-6. POMDPs can be applied in various areas such as robotics (where robots may have incomplete information about their environment), healthcare (where doctors may have incomplete information about a patient's health), and natural resource management (where managers may have incomplete information about the state of the environment).
+7. POMDPs can be applied in various areas such as robotics (where robots may have incomplete information about their environment), healthcare (where doctors may have incomplete information about a patient's health), and natural resource management (where managers may have incomplete information about the state of the environment).

+# Uncertainty in state transitions

+1. refers to situations where taking the same action in the same state can lead to different next states.

+# Uncertainty in observations

+1. refers to situations where the same state can be perceived differently at different times.

 # Reasons for having POMDPs when we have MDPs: